The combinatorial formula for open gravitational descendents: The combinatorial formula

 There are four possibilities for $\K(\bar f_i),\K(\bar g_i).$ Let $\K_i^0$ denote the set of possibilities with $\K(\bar f_i)\K(\bar g_i)=0.$ Let $K_i^1$ be the singleton made of the remaining possibility.
 One can check by hand that the form $W_i$ is constant in $K_i^0,$ and minus that constant in the forth possibility.

 The ordering restricted to the remaining edges is

-The only freedom in $\K$ is in the values of $\K(b_{j(j+1)}).$ The relative order of these edges is
+The only freedom in $\K$ is in the values of $\K(b_{j,j+1}).$ The relative order of these edges is

-Observe that between $b_{j(j+1)}$ and $\bar b_{j(j+1)}$ in the ordering, there is an even number of half edges.
-Thus, different assignments of $\K(b_{j(j+1)})$ do not change the orientation $\mathfrak{o}_G.$ There are $2^{b-1}$ such assignments, where $b$ is the number of boundary components.
+Observe that between $b_{j,j+1}$ and $\bar b_{j,j+1}$ in the ordering, there is an even number of half edges.
+Thus, different assignments of $\K(b_{j,j+1})$ do not change the orientation $\mathfrak{o}_G.$ There are $2^{b-1}$ such assignments, where $b$ is the number of boundary components.

 To summarize, $s(G,[\K])$ depends only on $\sum_i\K(\bar f_i)\K(\bar g_i),$ which is just the parity of the graded spin structure, see Remark \ref{rmk:machetta}, and different parities give rise to different signs.
-By the calculation in Remark \ref{rmk:machetta} we see that $c_{spin}(G) = \pm2^{\frac{g-b+1}{2}+b-1},$ but since it cannot be negative we end with $c_{spin}(G) = 2^{\frac{g+b-1}{2}}.$ \end{proof} \begin{rmk} An analogous power of $2$ appears in \cite{Kont} when one wants to calculate the Laplace transform of the integral combinatorial formula.
+By the calculation in Remark \ref{rmk:machetta} we see that $c_{\text{spin}}(G) = \pm2^{\frac{g-b+1}{2}+b-1},$ but since it cannot be negative we end with $c_{\text{spin}}(G) = 2^{\frac{g+b-1}{2}}.$ \end{proof} \begin{rmk} An analogous power of $2$ appears in \cite{Kont} when one wants to calculate the Laplace transform of the integral combinatorial formula.
 The method developed in this paper is also applicable to that calculation.
 It shows exactly where this power of $2$ comes from, and how is it connected to spin structures.
-In fact, our $c_{spin}$ can be thought as an open analog of Witten's class for $r=2-$spin, see \cite{Witten2}. \end{rmk} \begin{cor} For $G\in\oSR^0_{g,k,l},$
+In fact, our $c_{\text{spin}}$ can be thought as an open analog of the push down of the $r=2-$spin Witten's class to the spinless moduli, see \cite{Witten2}. \end{rmk} \begin{cor} For $G\in\oSR^0_{g,k,l},$

 \end{cor}